microsoft/MSBuildSdks/src/CentralPackageVersions/Migration.md

 This is not a comprehensive guide, but should get you started.

-I attempted to codify these steps here: [UpgradeRepo-prototype](https://github.com/AndyGerlicher/UpgradeRepo#upgrade-legacy-cpv)
+I attempted to codify these steps here: [UpgradeRepo-prototype](https://github.com/AndyGerlicher/UpgradeRepo#upgrade-legacy-cpv).
+Others have done so as well, see [ConvertTo-CentralPackageManagement.ps1](https://gist.github.com/axelheer/da455edebbd64f6c20bce962542d06bb).
+These are not supported tools but are likely to get you started.

 1. Remove existing reference to the old CPV MSBuild SDK.
 Usually that's an `<SDK>` element in your `Directory.Build.props` or `.targets` file.
 You can also remove the SDK version from `global.json` if you specified it there.
 2. Enable CPM in your repo.
 Easiest way is to set `ManagePackageVersionsCentrally` to true in your `Directory.Build.props` file.
 See the docs above for details.